CaPA Connector Filter

 Staff and Volunteer Balance: Volunteer powered - >50% of the programmatic activities are executed by volunteers

-Top Priority Issues: Civic engagement Healthcare Criminal justice reform
+Top Priority Issues: Civic engagement, Healthcare, Criminal justice reform

-Lead Contact: Khalilah Worley, Senior Organizer, she/her, khalilah@gcc-ohio.org, 2162996164
+Lead Contact: Khalilah Worley, Senior Organizer, she/her, khalilah@gcc-ohio.org

-Community Engagement Actions
+Greater Cleveland Congregations (c3) Community Engagement Actions

 Lawyers for Good Government (c3)